 - Discovery, development, or improvement of sustainable sources of energy; and

 - Understanding of, or improvements to planetary health.

-Individuals and public or private institutions are eligible for consideration.
+Individuals and public or private organizations are eligible for consideration.
 Nominations from all parts of the world are welcomed and encouraged.